 The thalassophobia definition is pretty straightforward — it’s defined as the persistent fear of vast, deep, and often dark bodies of water that feel dangerous.
 Specifically, thalassophobia describes a person’s fear of the great unknown in the water right below their feet.

-To better understand this phobia and to learn how to manage its symptoms, it’s helpful to gain a solid understanding of this anxiety disorder’s causes and treatment.
+To better understand this phobia and to learn how to manage its symptoms, it’s helpful to gain a solid understanding of this type of anxiety disorder’s causes and treatment.

 Signs and Symptoms of Thalassophobia